Sign up to our Newsletter

 University of Chicago

-The Law School at the University of Chicago is in Chicago, Illinois, and is the third top law school in the US.
-The University of Chicago Law School offers professional education that combines law and humanities, social sciences, and natural sciences.
+The University of Chicago School of Law School is in Chicago, Illinois.
+The school offers professional education that combines law and humanities, social sciences, and natural sciences.

 University of Chicago Law School

-U.S. News Ranking #3 Best Law School in US
+Our Ranking #3 Best Law School in the US

 Location Chicago, IL